signalfx/splunk-otel-collector/deployments/cloudfoundry/buildpack/README.md

-# OpenTelemetry Pivotal Cloud Foundry (PCF) Buildpack
+# OpenTelemetry Collector Pivotal Cloud Foundry (PCF) Buildpack

 A [Cloud Foundry buildpack](https://docs.pivotal.io/application-service/2-11/buildpacks/) to install the OpenTelemetry Collector for use with PCF apps.
-This will probably work for generic Cloud Foundry apps as well, but it is only tested and supported on Pivotal Platform.

 The buildpack's default functionality, as described in this document, is to deploy the OpenTelemetry Collector as a sidecar for the given app that's being deployed.
 The Collector is able to observe the app as a nozzle through